 Continue this pattern of breathing for five to ten rounds.
 When you are finished, keep your eyes closed and let your breath return to its natural rhythm.
 Notice if you mind has settled and if you feel a sense of peace and calm

 3. Meditate with hakini mudra

 All of us are intuitive beings (have you ever done something on a hunch?) but some of us are better at tuning into and listening to our intuition.
 The key to connecting with your intuition is to get still and quiet.

 You’ll never hear the inner whispers that are trying to communicate with you if you are constantly surrounded by noise and distractions.

-I know it’s easier said than done so I’ve created a guided meditation to help you get out of your head.
 You can amplify the effect of your meditation using hakini mudra.
 Create the mudra by bringing the tips of all five of your fingers together and placing your hands in front of your heart.